LafColITS/moodle-local_navigation_customizer/README.md

 ### Icon

+_Defaults to no icon._

 This item should reference a Moodle icon identifier.
 These look like `t/calc`, `i/edit`, etc. If you're referencing a base Moodle icon, you need only specify this part.
 If you are referencing an icon that is part of a component, you will need to add the namespace followed by a colon, like so: `mod_assign:gradefeedback`.
+To use a custom icon added with this plugin, be sure to prepend `local_navigation_customizer:`.

 Examples: